Eamon Powell: Professional

 On April 4, 2025, he signed a one-year, one-way contract with the Charlotte Checkers of the AHL for the 2025–26 season.
 He also signed an amateur tryout contract (ATO) with the Checkers for the remainder of the 2024–25 season.

+At the conclusion of his contract with the Checkers, Powell left as a free agent but remained in the AHL after signing a one-year contract with the Utica Comets, affiliate to the New Jersey Devils, on July 3, 2026.

 Personal life

 Powell was born to Chris and Katie Powell, and has two brothers, Emmet and Seamus.
 His mother played college soccer at Niagara.